buildspace/buildspace-projects/Polygon_ENS/en/Section_1/Lesson_1_Get_Local_Ethereum_Running.md

 The sample project will ask you to install `hardhat-waffle` and `hardhat-ethers`.
 These are other goodies we'll use later :).

+Make sure you also execute this command if at all it prompts you to:

+npm install --save-dev "hardhat@^2.11.1" "@nomicfoundation/hardhat-toolbox@^1.0.1"

+Note: The versions might differ depending on the date & time you are doing this.
+Refer what your command prompt says.
+Otherwise, hardhat might not work properly ahead!

-Go ahead and install these other dependencies just in case it didn't do it automatically.
+Now,go ahead and install these other dependencies just in case it didn't do it automatically.

 ```bash
 npm install --save-dev @nomiclabs/hardhat-waffle ethereum-waffle chai @nomiclabs/hardhat-ethers ethers